Standard-to-Dialect Transfer Trends Differ across Text and Speech: A Case Study on Intent and Topic Classification in German Dialects: Related Work

 Focusing on a different task -- question answering -- \citet{faisal-etal-2021-sd-qa} evaluate cascaded models on different nation-level varieties of five languages.
 They find performance gaps between varieties of the same language and a positive correlation between transcription quality and question answering performance.

 \paragraph{Spoken intent and topic classification} A range of recent works has focused on spoken intent and topic classification. \citet{bastianelli-etal-2020-slurp} present an English-language intent classification dataset that was later extended into the multilingual Speech-MASSIVE by \citet{lee-etal-2024-speech-massive}.
 Similarly, \citet{schmidt-etal-2025-fleurs-slu} and \citet{keller-glavas-2025-speechtaxi} present large-scale multilingual speech classification datasets. \citet{rajaa2022skits2i} present an Indian English intent classification dataset.
 Two datasets include multiple varieties of the same language: MInDS-14 \cite{gerz-etal-2021-multilingual} includes standard English accents from three countries, with no consistent performance differences between them.
 ITALIC contains recordings from different Italian regions \cite{koudounas-etal-2023-italic}, but no analysis of performance differences across regions.
 On the engineering side, \citet{wang-etal-2023-whislu} and \citet{he-garner-2023-interpreter} explore the benefits of multi-task learning for spoken intent detection.
+In the context of cascaded systems, \citet{faruqui-hakkani-tur-2022-revisiting} argue for a better integration of ASR systems and text-based classification models.